Students have the ability to study abroad through the programs:

 Yes!
 All eligible student can use federal, state, and institutional financial aid to study abroad through UCEAP.
 This includes:

 EAP students apply for Financial Aid in the same way as any other undergraduate student.
-Please visit Applying for more information.
+This includes:

 The campus EAP office will provide our office with a list of EAP participants.

 Your Financial Aid award will be available once the budget for your EAP program has been determined and your FAFSA has been processed by our office.
 Your award will be adjusted according to your EAP budget.
 After you are awarded, you will receive an e-mail from our office, notifying you that your award is available to be viewed on the "Award Letter" tab of My Aid Status.
 We will make every effort to have your award available at least 30 days before the start of your program.

 Yes, your financial aid will be adjusted to meet the total cost of your program.

 Your financial aid will cover the total cost of your program.
 Your program budget will consist of tuition and fees, room and board, insurance, roundtrip airfare, incidentals, transportation but not personal entertainment expenses.

 Our office will notify the University of California Education Abroad Program (UCEAP) Office of the Financial Aid awarded to you.
 Those awards committed by our office will be applied to your MyEAP account.
 If there is a remaining credit balance after the fees ar paid, the money will be disbursed to you in one payment or a series of payments by the UCEAP office.
 For more information regarding disbursements, please visit the UCEAP website.
 Disbursements can be automatically deposited in an account that you designate to UCEAP or a check will be sent to the U.S. address indicated on the EAP Financial Address form.